Polydile/dile-components/docs/components/dile-button-icon.md

 Same as dile-button, but also:

 - **icon**: Lit-html template with the content to display the icon
+- **no-wrap**: Apply the necessary CSS style so that the button's text does not break into multiple lines.

 ## CSS Custom Properties